 It is from this dialogue between the inner self and the collective that the motto of our group is born: ‘Care that comes from within and from our roots.’
 From Within (from each person’s Orí): It is an invitation for each person to look at themselves, get to know themselves, respect themselves and seek their inner balance.
 From the Roots (of our history and community): It is the certainty that this care is sustained by the strength of our ancestors.

-By choosing the name Orí, we evoke the symbolic power of care that arises from the encounter between the self and the collective, between the mind and ancestry.
-The group is thus a movement of listening, research and action that seeks to strengthen the mental health of Black communities and individuals in Brazil, of different ages and backgrounds, to produce robust evidence to influence public policy and contribute to the construction of more just, diverse and supportive societies.
+By choosing the name ORI, we evoke the symbolic power of care that arises from the encounter between the self and the collective, between the mind and ancestry.
+We are thus a movement of listening, research and action that seeks to strengthen the mental health of Black communities and individuals in Brazil, of different ages and backgrounds, to produce robust evidence to influence public policy and contribute to the construction of more just, diverse and supportive societies.

 ABOUT

-The ORÍ group – Racism and Social Inequalities in Mental Health in Brazil emerged as an urgent response to the deep scars left by structural racism and social inequalities in the country.
+The NIHR Global Health Research Group on Racism and Social Inequalities in Mental Health in Brazil (ORI) emerged as an urgent response to the deep scars left by structural racism and social inequalities in the country.
 It is well known that these inequalities not only cause psychological suffering, exclusion and violence, which directly affect the mental health of the black population, but also impact access to health services.
-However, it is also in the group’s partner communities – such as the quilombos of Rio dos Macacos, Engenho da Ponte and Boqueirão in Bahia, as well as the Heliópolis favela (São Paulo), Rubens Brasil University Medical Service (SMURB) and the Viva Infância Institute – that strategies of resistance, ancestral knowledge and collective strength emerge, rebuilding paths of care and belonging.
+However, it is also in the group’s partner communities – such as the quilombos of Rio dos Macacos, Engenho da Ponte and Boqueirão (a quilombo is a traditional community formed by descendants of formerly enslaved Black people, preserving culture, land, and collective ways of life), as well as the Heliópolis community in São Paulo, University Medical Service Prof. Rubens Brasil (SMURB) and the Viva Infância Institute — that we find strategies of resistance, ancestral knowledge, and collective strength that help build pathways of care and belonging.

 Logo ORI Sobre